grantgasser/sentiment-analysis-lstm-udacity/README.md

 # SageMaker Deployment Project

-This project was done as part of the Udacity Machine Learning Engineer Nanodegree
+This project was done as part of the Udacity Machine Learning Engineer Nanodegree.